fasrc/helmod/doc/HOWTO.md

 ## Save your work

 If you're just trying things out with `amhello`, `make uninstall` and remove your spec file (`amhello*` is `.gitignore`d anyways).
-Otherwise, for production apps, copy the rpms to the production location and commit/push all your modifications to the fasrcsw git remote.
+Otherwise, for production apps, copy the rpms to the production location and commit/push all your modifications to the HeLmod git remote.
 The following will do all of this:

 ``` bash